artsandmetaphysics/goodlifeodyssey/wip/dialogue-on-knowing-emptiness.md

 Furthermore, faith isn't needed in the end.
 All of the tenants of Buddhism can be verified directly.

-Buddhism has a vast literature which is important for pointing us in the right direction, but the real teaching of the Buddha is realization itself.

 I don't want to imply that Buddhist scriptures and traditions are unimportant.
-The Buddha's realization has been passed down to the present day through a multitude of lineages reaching back to the Buddha's own enlightenment.
-Therefore the noble monastic community provides a direct connection back to the Buddha himself.
-There are living disciples who have the same realization as the Buddha did---at least in regards to being liberated from the cycle of aimless drifting.
+Buddhism has a vast literature which is a sign pointing us in the right direction.
+The real teaching of the Buddha is realization itself.
+Furthermore, the Buddha's realization has been passed down to the present day through a multitude of monastic communities.
+There are living disciples who have the same realization as the Buddha did---at least in regards to being liberated from saṃsāra.
+In Christianity, on the other hand, nobody after Jesus shared his realization, nor is that even possible, because we are not God and we never will be.
+There is no living embodiment of Christ's wisdom, so all we have to guide us are the written words.

+So, despite the importance of the texts and traditions, Buddhism's tenants get their authority from direct perception.

+Dijon:: It sounds like you grew up in a protestant church; Roman Catholics are not too far from the Buddhist situation.
+Their popes form a direct link back to Jesus.
+And they are thought to be inspired by God---to be the living embodiment of Christ's wisdom.
+They also believe that the vast majority of their beliefs

 Dijon:: If all of the tenants of Buddhism can be verified by direct perception, then what aspects of the realization are different?